mindflowai/mindflow/README.md

     - Python: `mf config`

 ## How does it work?
+This tool allows you to build an index of text documents and search through them using GPT-based embeddings.
+The tool takes document paths as input, extracts the text, splits the documents into chunks, summarizes them, and builds a summarization tree.
+The tool then uses this tree to generate embeddings of the indexed documents and your query, and selects the top text chunks based on the cosine similarity between these embeddings.
+The generated index can be saved to a JSON file for later reuse, making subsequent searches faster and cheaper.

 ## What's next for MindFlow
 In the future, MindFlow plans on becoming an even more integral part of the modern developer's toolkit.
 We plan on adding the ability to ditch traditional documentation and instead integrate directly with your private documents and communication channels, allowing for a more seamless and intuitive experience.
 With MindFlow, you can have a true "stream of consciousness" with your code, documentation, and communication channels, making it easier than ever to stay on top of your projects and collaborate with your team.
 We are excited to continue pushing the boundaries of what's possible with language models and revolutionize the way developers work.